breandan/breandan.github.io/_posts/2014-04-20-intellij-inspections.md

 ![Wow.
 How smart.
 Such insight.](/images/suspiciousNameCombination.jpg)

-If we think about it, this is one Non.
+If you think about it, this is a Non.
 Trivial.
 Inspection.
 Writing good inspections is a fairly delicate process to begin with due to the tradeoff between [sensitivity and specificity](http://en.wikipedia.org/wiki/Sensitivity_and_specificity).
-If an inspection is too specific, it will lack adequate coverage - if it is too general, you’ll end up supporting a bunch of [exceptions](http://youtrack.jetbrains.com/issue/IDEA-117814) to handle the [edge cases](http://youtrack.jetbrains.com/issue/IDEA-72145).
+If an inspection is too specific, it will lack adequate coverage - if it is too general, then you’ll end up supporting a bunch of [exceptions](http://youtrack.jetbrains.com/issue/IDEA-117814) to handle the [edge cases](http://youtrack.jetbrains.com/issue/IDEA-72145).
 In many ways, this is the same dilemma faced by diagnostic tests for cancer and other medical conditions.
 Taking the analogy a bit further, if software is the patient, bugs are the cancer and inspections are the diagnostics.
 So how exactly does IntelliJ Suspicion work?
 It’s either very ad-hoc or very clever.
 Let’s go to the [source](http://git.jetbrains.org/?p=idea/community.git;a=blob_plain;f=java/java-analysis-impl/src/com/intellij/codeInspection/suspiciousNameCombination/SuspiciousNameCombinationInspectionBase.java;h=e12f10cdbc53198f6e6c44da096aae78dcbe89c8;hb=15777aa6ca7cbe239dec62d255b9735a44ef25a3) for a closer look.
 The first thing we notice is that identifiers are grouped by similarity into so-called name groups.

 {% highlight java %}